 - Greater information available in interface

 - Advanced trading options

 Coinbase offers a very simple route to buying and selling cryptocurrencies, if you are new or want the simplest experience this is the choice for you.
-If you are a more experienced trader who wishes to save on fees and have more information and trading options go the Coinbase Pro route.
+If you are a more experienced trader who wishes to save on fees and have more information and trading options go the Coinbase Pro route, whichever route you take transferring between Coinbase and Coinbase Pro is easy.
 If you are a new user sign up use this link to get $10 of free Bitcoin.

 Make sure you fully understand the risks of trading before you begin.

 Coinbase Pro Tutorial – Complete trading guide, how to use every aspect of Coinbase Pro including understanding the charts, new interface and trading